funmaker/Hybooru/README.md

 | versionCheck.repo            | string                    | `"hybooru"`                                       | GitHub handle of the repo name.
 Do not change unless you know what you are doing.                                                                                                                                |
 | versionCheck.cacheLifeMs     | number                    | `3600000` (1 hour)                                | Lifetime of versions cache.
 GitHub API is rate-limited, do not change unless you know what you are doing.                                                                                                        |

+You can also use `PORT` environmental variable to override `port` config value.

 ## Translation/overlay notes